andrewcmyers/lwon/README.md

 * `[` introduces an array.
 Elements are one per line but delimited by commas.
 Elements may be quoted to escape commas, with same rules as string values.

 * `"` introduces an (explicit) string value.
-It extends until the closing unescaped ", and may contain multiple lines.
+It extends until the closing unescaped `"`, and may contain multiple lines.
     Leading whitespace on lines is ignored up to the column of the first non-whitespace character.
-    Closing whitespace on the first line is ignored, if there is no non-whitespace text following the ".
+    Closing whitespace on the first line is ignored, if there is no non-whitespace text following the `"`.
-    Escape sequences are supported, including "\\ " to denote a literal space character.
-A \\ at the end of the line means to ignore the newline.
+    Escape sequences are supported, including `"\ "` to denote a literal space character.
+A backslash `\` at the end of the line means to ignore the newline.
     A newline is interpreted as the standard newline sequence on the current machine.

 * Other non-reserved non-whitespace characters introduce implicit string values that extend until the